ThunderStruct/ACM-Scoreboard/README.md

 Requirements:
 - Contest must be running

-## Instructions

-The verify button in the setup screen cross-references the given handle names' solved problems with the given listed problems (for the contest creator's awareness)

-The contest table's rows are dynamically sorted descendingly (top-scorer at the top) after each update

-The duration displayed above the scoreboard has a max value of 24 hours.
-It can be easily adjusted for more in contest.js (`prepareTable()`)

-The scoreboard updates the data automatically once every 3 minutes from the last update

-The start and end time entered in the setup screen _MUST_ be in UTC (GMT), otherwise the behavior of the scoring equation is unknown

-The table scores *ONLY* the submissions in the given time period (even if the entire contest's time is in the past)

-The scoreboard table shows the retrieved data in the form of (number of submissions / total problem penalties)

-Color coding:
-- Red: only wrong submission(s)
-- Light green: at least 1 correct submission
-- Dark green: first submission of a sepcific problem

-The scoreboard table wrapper is draggable.
-This feature was added to help with projectors' misalignment and similar cases.

 ## Scoring

 * Difficulty (the points assigned to the problem, which is 500 by default and can be changed by hovering over the problem and choosing a new score)